pedsmoreira/premiere/README.md

 ([Active Record](http://guides.rubyonrails.org/active_record_basics.html)).

 Because of frameworks like these, it's much simpler to build Restful APIs.

-The goal of Premiere is to provide the same facility and power that these libraries provide on the server side.
+The goal of Premiere is to provide the same facility and power that these libraries provide, on the client side.

 ## Dependencies
 Premiere uses [axios](https://github.com/mzabriskie/axios) for handling HTTP Requests.